 If you have a relatively small site, this may have fixed all of the issues, but often not.
 You may still have certain files that will need to be hardcoded.

 Once a search and replace has been carried out, the old URLs which have been replaced will have to be redirected (using a 301 redirect).
 Be sure that everything is redirected correctly and not simply redirected to the home page, as this will definitely result in a substantial change in rankings.

 In regards to those that may have larger sites, it can get difficult keeping track of all the potential mixed content issues that could arise in the future.
 To help with this, you can use a content security policy.
 A CSP (Content Security Policy) will essentially send a report whenever a policy violation occurs.
 In this case, whenever a user visits a page where a subresource is trying to be loaded over HTTP, a report will be sent out.

-There are of course disadvantages to this, as reports will only be sent if a user is visiting the page or content with the mixed content issues.
+There are of course disadvantages to this, as reports will only be sent if a user is visiting the page or content with mixed content issues.

-To enable the content security policy directive, you will need to add in a response header to your site.
+To enable the content security policy directive, you will need to add a response header to your site.
 Here is an example: ‘Content-Security-Policy-Report-Only: default-src https: ‘unsafe-inline’ ‘unsafe-eval’; report-URL https://example.com/reportingEndpoint’.
-There are also other directives which can be added, such as the ‘upgrade insecure requests’ directive which will make the browser attempt to upgrade any insecure URLs before making any network requests.
+There are also other directives that can be added, such as the ‘upgrade insecure requests’ directive which will make the browser attempt to upgrade any insecure URLs before making any network requests.

 For example, if an image contains an insecure URL, the browser would request a secure URL for the image, ensuring the user does not come across mixed content issues.
 This will work if you have made sure prior that an HTTPS image URL exists for that specific image.
 As well as this directive, there are many more which can even block any mixed content.
 To choose the right one for you, there is great documentation on such content security policies.